-While focusing on the three areas, the Strategic Plan could provide room for identifying other emerging issues of mutual interests among member States, and support dialogue and cooperation on the issues.
-Thus, new thematic areas can be explored and developed under the Strategic Plan 2021-2025 if such need is identified and consensus reached among member States.
+Having built on the Strategic Plan 2016-2020 and reflecting new development during its implementation, the programmatic areas of the Strategic Plan 2021-2025 are (a) Air Pollution, (b) Biodiversity and Nature Conservation, (c) Marine Protected Areas, (d) Low Carbon Cities, and (e) Desertification and Land Degradation.
+While focusing on the five areas, the Strategic Plan may provide room for identifying other emerging issues of mutual interests among member States and support dialogue and cooperation on the issues.
+Thus, new programmatic areas can be explored and developed under the Strategic Plan 2021-2025 if such need is identified and consensus reached among member States.